- Teaches students:

 I have over 30 years experience teaching private lessons to students ranging in age from 6 years to older adults.
 I’ve taught beginners, intermediates and advanced students, playing classical and popular styles.
 My students have performed in piano recitals, school talent shows, talent contests, adjudications, and been accepted into college to study music.

-In the lesson, we cover technique, repertoire and theory.
+In the lesson, we cover technique, repertoire, composition and theory.
 The student learns individual songs while learning concepts which make her/him a better musician.
 Each student also learns how to compose music.

 In addition to lessons, students have access to a computer with music theory games on it, and a music notation program so they can print out songs they have composed.
-There is also a music Listening Library with over 300 CD’s and DVD’s.
+There is also a music Listening Library with over 300 CD’s and DVD’s the students may use.

 I taught Beginning and Continued Group Piano/Keyboard classes.
 Classes consisted of 6-7 students, 2nd-6th grades.
 When I first came there was just one piano to use, but by the time I left, each student had their own keyboard to use in class.
-Fundamentals of learning notation and technique were covered in each 10-week course.+ Read More
+Fundamentals of learning notation and technique were covered in each 10-week course.
+The course became so popular, they had to add on extra classes to accommodate all the students who signed up.+ Read More

 This is a certification given to teachers who meet certain high standards in the profession.
 MTNA urges all teachers to get certified as a way to regulate the profession.